neeldeep/PokemonChallenge/README.md

 # TrueLayer Senior Backend Engineer Challenge
 This is a simple REST API, which takes a Pokemon name as input and returns the translated Shakespearan Description.
+By deafult the Ruby Version is selected from the Pokemon Species Flavor text for translation.
 # API Reference
  - Poke API : https://pokeapi.co/api/v2
  - Shakespeare API: https://api.funtranslations.com/translate/